kozodoi/website/_pages/z1_portfolio.md

   <h3> Summary </h3>
   <p> Estimating text reading complexity is a crucial task for school teachers.
 Offering students text passages at the right level of challenge is important for facilitating a fast development of reading skills.
 The existing tools to estimate text complexity rely on weak proxies and heuristics, which results in a suboptimal accuracy.
 This project uses deep learning to predict the readability scores of text passages. </p>
   <p> My solution implements eight transformer models, including BERT, RoBERTa and others in PyTorch.
 The models feature a custom regression head that uses a concatenated output of multiple hidden layers.
 The modeling pipeline implements text augmentations such as sentence order shuffle, backtranslation and injecting target noise.
 The solution places in the top-9% of the Kaggle competition leaderboard. </p>
   <p> The project also includes <a href="https://share.streamlit.io/kozodoi/text_readability_prediction/main/web_app.py">an interactive web app</a> built in Python.
-The app allows to estimate reading complexity of a custom text using two of the trained transfomer models.
+The app allows to estimate reading complexity of a custom text using two of the trained transformer models.
 The code and documentation are available <a href="https://github.com/kozodoi/DMC_2020">on GitHub</a>. </p>
   </span>

   <button class="btn" onclick="myFunction1()" id="myBtn1">&#128220; Read more</button>
   <button class="btn" onclick="window.open('https://github.com/kozodoi/Kaggle_Readability')" type="button">&#128187; GitHub repo</button>
-  <button class="btn" onclick="window.open('https://share.streamlit.io/kozodoi/text_readability_prediction/main/web_app.py)" type="button">&#128202; Web app</button>
+  <button class="btn" onclick="window.open('https://share.streamlit.io/kozodoi/text_readability_prediction/main/web_app.py')" type="button">#128202; Web app</button>
 </div>